 - ✓ Before the course starts:

-- 1. Using your syllabus, outline a grading plan of your course activities and point values or scales
+- 1. Outline a grading plan of your course activities and point values or scales based on your syllabus

-- 2. Execute the grading plan in the Moodle Gradebook:
+- 2. Execute the grading plan in the Moodle gradebook:

 - a) Choose course aggregation

 - b) Create categories

 - Assign aggregation methods for individual categories

 - c) Create course activities

 - d) Create manual grade items

 - ✓ During the course:

-- o Assign grades
+- Assign grades

 - o Review grades

-- Confirm or adjust grades
+- o Confirm or adjust grades

-- o Allow/hide view of grades
+- Show/hide view of grades

-- \checkmark At the end of course:
+- ✓ At the end of course:

 - o Review grades

 - o Confirm or adjust grades

 - Report final grades

-- \circ $\$ Backup and archive a copy of your course grades and keep the file in a safe place
+- o Backup and archive a copy of your course grades and keep the file in a safe place

+- o Unenroll students, so that you can start fresh for the next class